hamberjs/rollup-plugin-hamber/README.md

   },
   plugins: [
     hamber({
-      // By default, all .html and .hamber files are compiled
+      // By default, all .hamber and .html files are compiled
-      extensions: [ '.my-custom-extension' ],
+      extensions: ['.my-custom-extension'],

       // You can restrict which files are compiled
       // using `include` and `exclude`
-      include: 'src/components/**/*.html',
+      include: 'src/components/**/*.hamber',

       // By default, the client-side compiler is used.
 You
       // can also use the server-side rendering compiler